andrei021/100-days-of-code/r1-log.md

 ### Day 56
 • Tried to understand the binary search tree but didnt go too well :rage: giving up is not an option :aries:

+### Day 57
+• I've done a challenge and created my own LinkedList (not the Java in-built one) and used abstract classes.
+Got it much better than yesterday;

+• Looking forward to build the same thing but using the binary search tree instead  :deciduous_tree